The Australian Government is paying close attention to the United Kingdom’s preparations to withdraw from the European Union.

 The Australian Government is currently negotiating with the EU and the UK seeking compensation as a result of the ‘splits’.

-We are progressing potential changes to the administration of the EU quotas in the event of a ‘no deal’ Brexit on 29 March 2019.
+We are progressing potential changes to the administration of the EU’s existing agricultural WTO tariff-rate quotas to prepare for a ‘no deal’ Brexit.